dungnguyenn1987/testing-knowledge/README.md

 - Understand and analyze requirement carefully to list out test scenarios
 - Apply test types/ techniques to identify positive/negative test cases in each scenario/functionality
-- For complex flows, using traceability matrix to cover all business rules and requirement specifications
+- test cases must exercise to achieve all 100% coverage items in each technique, e.g: For complex flows, using decision table testing, the coverage items are the columns containing feasible combinations of conditions (all columns). to cover all business rules and requirement specifications

 </details>